1170 Syria earthquake: Earthquake

 Several foreshocks were reported and the aftershocks sequence lasted for three months.

 Damage

 Severe damage was widespread from Antioch in the north to Tripoli and Baalbek in the south.
 Several places that had been badly damaged by the 1157 Hama earthquake, suffered again, such as Hama, Aleppo and Antioch.
+The death toll was estimated at 80,000.

-The fortress of Krak des Chevaliers (Hisn al-Akrad) was badly damaged by the earthquake.
-Although the extent of the damage is unclear (one source says that no traces of the walls were left), the castle underwent major rebuilding in subsequent years.
+In Antioch, the earthquake destroyed the sanctuary of the Cathedral of Saint Peter, where Patriarch Athanasius I was conducting liturgy.
+He was pulled out alive, but died soon after.
+The walls along the banks of the Orontes and several churches in Antioch were also destroyed.
+Prince Bohemond III was deeply affected: he cut his hair and dressed in sackcloth.
+The shield of castles which Count Raymond II of Tripoli had given to the Knights Hospitaller and Knights Templar was destroyed.
+These included Crac des Chevaliers, Chastel Blanc and al-‘Arimah.
+The Cathedral of Saint Mary was also destroyed.